ShahzainAhmed/Dart/README.md

 * Loops
 * Functions
 * Short Hand (Fat Arrow =>)
-* Optional Positional Parameters in Functions
+* Optional Parameters in Functions (Positional, Named, Default)

 ## final and const Keywords
 If you never want to change a value, then use final and const keywords.